swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 `less` also gives you a way of searching through files.
 Just hit the "/" key to begin a search.
 Enter the name of the word you would like to search for and hit enter.
 It will jump to the next location where that word is found.
-Try searching the `american-english` file for the word "copper".
+Try searching the `dictionary.txt` file for the word "cat".
 If you hit "/" then "enter", `less` will just repeat the previous search. `less` searches from the current location and works its way forward.
-If you are at the end of the file and search for the word "copper", `less` will not find it.
+If you are at the end of the file and search for the word "cat", `less` will not find it.
 You need to go to the beginning of the file and search.

 Remember, the `man` program uses the same commands, so you can search